Culture of Eastern Arabia: Gargee'an

-Qarqe'an is an semiannual celebration, observed in Eastern Arabia, that takes place on the 15th night of Sha'ban and on the 15th night of Ramadan.
-Qarqe'an is marked with children dressing in traditional attire and going door-to-door to receive sweets from neighbours, whilst also singing traditional songs.
-The tradition has existed for hundreds of years and deeply rooted in Gulf culture.
+Gargee'an (also known as Qarqe'an and Garangao depending on the country) is a semiannual celebration, observed in Eastern Arabia, that takes place on the 15th night of Sha'ban and on the 15th night of Ramadan.
+Gargee'an is marked with children dressing in traditional attire and going door-to-door to receive sweets from neighbours, whilst also singing traditional songs.
+The tradition has existed for hundreds of years and is deeply rooted in Gulf culture.

-Although the celebration of Qarqe'an shares superficial similarities with the Halloween custom of trick-or-treating, practiced in some western countries, Qarqe'an has no known common origins with Halloween, nor does it share its macabre characteristics.
+Although the celebration of Gargee'an shares superficial similarities with the Halloween custom of trick-or-treating, practiced in some western countries, Gargee'an has no known common origins with Halloween, nor does it share its macabre characteristics.

 Music

-A variety of music and dance forms are practised in the region, including Fijiri, Fann At-Tanbura, Sawt, contemporary Khaliji music, Yowlah and Liwa.
+A variety of music and dance forms are practised in the region, including fijiri, fann at-tanbura, sawt, contemporary khaliji music, yowlah and liwa.